Sign up to get e-Literate posts delivered by email

 - Changes at D2L: A second-hand view from users conference on

 - Schoology: The strongest LMS you’ve never seen on

 - Reprise: How Much Do Community College Students Actually Pay For Textbooks? on

 DisclaimerThe opinions expressed on this site are solely the authors' own and do not represent those of their respective employers unless explicitly noted otherwise.

 Tag Archives: Intelligent Tutoring Systems

-In the operating plan slide deck that Cengage recently released as a consequence of their bankruptcy proceedings, the executive summary slide says that a key element of their strategy is “driving aggressive digital growth in a course model.”
-“Course solutions” … Continue reading
+By Michael FeldsteinMore Posts (1080) In the operating plan slide deck that Cengage recently released as a consequence of their bankruptcy proceedings, the executive summary slide says that a key element of their strategy is “driving aggressive digital growth in … Continue reading

 By Michael FeldsteinMore Posts (1080) No, this isn’t just an attempt to cram as many sexy keywords into one post title as possible. xMOOCs and adaptive analytics share an ambition: They both are at least partially motivated by a desire … Continue reading